-- Slots can be created in both typed and typeless JSP templates. - Slots must be named uniquely within the template code (otherwise, the master template cannot be saved). - Slots must be created empty.
-They cannot refer to any asset. - Slots cannot be superimposed on assets. - Slots cannot be nested. - Slots can be formatted.
-For example, slots in the context of a table can formatted to display borders of a specific width and color.
-(Note that according to best practices, tables should not be used to specify page layout, but to present data in a tabular format.)
+- Slots must be named uniquely within the template code (otherwise, the master template cannot be saved). - Slots can be nested. - Slots can be formatted.
+For example, slots in the context of a table can be formatted to display borders of a specific width and color.
+(Note also that best practices advises against using tables to specify page layout, as their function is to tabulate data.) - When the user graphically makes changes to the content of a slot, the template code is automatically updated to reflect the changes.